+In this class, work is cumulative.
+Because of this, it is critically important that work be submitted on time.
 In general, late submissions will not be accepted.
 Exceptions due to situations with serious, extenuating circumstances, such as documented medical emergencies, may be granted after discussion with the instructors.
 Any assignments submitted after their due date will be graded as usual then incur a penalty.
 Within one week of the due date, students will receive a 10% grade reduction for the assignment.
 Assignments turned in more than one week after the due date will incur a 20% reduction.
-Students should submit late work to the assignment's dropbox on Carmen and send an email notifying the instructors that the assignment has been submitted.
+Students should submit late work to the assignment's drop- box on Carmen and send an email notifying the instructors that the assignment has been submitted.
 Please refer to the syllabus and Carmen for due dates.